Open-Source-Project-Collaboration/Functional-Programming-Language/README.md

 ## Development

-You can start by reading [the docs](docs/01%20-%20Getting%20Started.md)

-But simply but, to build the project
+You can read [the docs here](docs/01%20-%20Getting%20Started.md) and if you ever happen to stuck, we probably have a tutorial for it in [here](RESOURCES.md)!

+For the moment, generate your build files:

-- for windows: `premake5 vs2019`
+- windows: `premake5 vs2019`
-- for linux: `premake5 gmake`
+- linux: `premake5 gmake`
-- for mac: `premake5 xcode4`
+- mac: `premake5 xcode4`

-These generate build files for the appropriate OS.

 You can then use your favoured platform (Visual studio, XCode, Linux etc.) to build the binaries/libraries.
 All built files go into __bin/__.

 ## Tech stack